 A number of insects can afflict beets.

 - Flea Beetles – The flea beetle (Phyllotreta spp.) can wreak havoc on foliage.
-The small black adults (1/16th- to 1/18th-inch long) with over-large back legs feed on the leaves, creating pits and small, irregular holes.
+The small black adults, which are 1/16th- to 1/18th-inch (4 to 3 ml.) long with over-large back legs feed on the leaves, creating pits and small, irregular holes.
 The plant may then wilt as a result.

 - Aphids – Aphids also like to feed on the leaves.
 Both green peach and turnip aphids (Myzus persicae and Lipaphis erysimi) enjoy the beet greens just as much as we do.
 Present throughout the growing season, aphids suck nutritious juices from the foliage, resulting in leaf yellowing and wilting.